Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 Antisocial behavior is divided into:

-1. Deviant - ignoring essential social norms and social expectations, expressed in the forms of lies, rudeness, fights, smoking, running away from home, etc.
+1. Deviant – ignoring essential social norms and social expectations, is expressed in the forms of lying, rudeness, fighting, smoking, running away from home, etc.

-2. Delinquent - consciously carried out behavior, the purpose of which is to replace or destroy the norms adopted by a given society (social institutions).
+2. Delinquent behavior is consciously carried out behavior, the purpose of which is to replace or destroy the norms accepted by a given society (social institutions).

-The criterion of deviant is a (negative) act, and delinquent is a crime (destruction of norms).
+The criterion for deviant is a (negative) act, and for delinquent is a crime (destruction of norms).

-1. activity acts as a tool to meet the vital needs of a person
+1. activity acts as a tool to satisfy human life needs

-3. activity contributes to the subjective reconstruction of the surrounding reality, the construction of a subjective model (worldview)
+3. activity contributes to the subjective recreation of the surrounding reality, the construction of a subjective model (worldview)

 4. activity as a tool for human development

-5. activity is an important condition for the existence of a person as a full-fledged subject, as a person
+5. activity is an important condition for the existence of a person as a full-fledged subject, as an individual

 6. creative activity acts as a means of self-realization